ai-practitioners/time-series-forecasting/README.md

-# Time Series Forecasting
+# Time Series Forecasting - Motivation

-This repository is created mainly to pick up, build and enhance your concepts and knowledge surrounding time series forecasting problem statements or project.
+This repository is created to mainly pick up, build and enhance concepts and knowledge surrounding time series forecasting problem statements or projects.

 Anyone is free to participate in the contribution to this repository.
-The idea is also to learn and network from one another as well.
+The idea is also to learn and network with one another as well.

+Also, the second purpose is to get used to tools which allows collaboration between contributors.
+An example of such tools is DVC where data versioning, model experiment, CI/CD, etc. is allowed.

-# Data Set
+# About Dataset
 The data set chosen for this repository comes from Kaggle.
 Click here for the link to download the [Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data?select=oil.csv) data set.

-You should find 7 csv files when you clicked into the link above.
-I would recommend you to create a folder called `data/raw/` in the root directory of this repository and put the csv files in.
+You should find 7 CSV files when you clicked on the link above.
+I would recommend you create a folder called `data/raw/` in your root directory and put the CSV files in.

 ```
 ├── data